USBGuard/usbguard/README.md

 ## Rules

-The usbguard daemon decides which USB device to authorize based on a policy defined by a set of rules.
+The USBGuard daemon decides which USB device to authorize based on a policy defined by a set of rules.
 When an USB device is inserted into the system, the daemon scans the existing rules sequentially and when a matching rule is found, it either authorizes (allows), deauthorizes
 (blocks) or removes (rejects) the device, based on the rule target.
 If no matching rule is found, the decision is based on an implicit default target.
 This implicit default is to block the device until a decision is made by the user.